 Happy National Scrapbook Month!
 This past week we launched our huge National Scrapbook Month Sale along with a super fun Sparkle Scrapbook Challenge to WIN a scrapbooking bundle valued at over $100!!!
-Go check out the challenge and enter a layout HERE.

 Although I cannot win, I wanted to do the challenge anyways.
 We all know I love anything that sparkle & shines!
 Here is a layout titled “Sparkle & Shine” featuring a silly picture of my daughter Lauren. (aka “Lo”)

 I used a super bright blue and orange color pallet with some fun trendy chevron and polka dot patterns from the oh-so-adorable Sunshine & Happiness Collection Kit!
 The perfect paper kit for summer!

 The ‘sparkle’ on my page was added with White Glitter Thickers, Megan Elizabeth Sparkle Lightz & a Doodlebug Gem on the flower!

 I even added a few little sparkle pops around the page to make it look like it was really sparkling!
 On the journaling card I wrote down 10 things to finish the statement:

 Here is a closer look at the Sparkle Lightz on my layout.
 I used a Doodle Bug Fancy Frill circle sticker boarder and put a Sparkle Light in ever circle.
 That’s a whole lot of bling!